BenSimonds/QlikviewSkeleton/README.md

 Document Event Triggers | Yes | Yes | Stored in DocProperties.xml
 Selection State | *No*  | *No* | Not stored in prj, .nd.qvw loses data (and therefore selections within).

+## Branching Model

+The branching model you adopt has a significant impact on how you manage your project and your repository.
+There are several well known branching models, two key ones being [git-flow](http://nvie.com/posts/a-successful-git-branching-model/) and [GitHub Flow](https://guides.github.com/introduction/flow/).
+I haven't used either in anger, so I don't have a strong opinion yet on which is best to use, but I'm inclined towards the relative simplicity of GitHub Flow.
+In the GitHub Flow model you create a branch for each feature or fix you work on, then commit this back to master once you've finished implementing and testing this.
+This has the advantage of always keeping `master` in a deployable state.
+It also requires you to manage fewer branches than git-flow and provides a easy way to do code review if you're using a tool like GitHub or Bibucket (via putting in a pull request to merge your branch).